 So, if you want to save money on your next prescription, ask your doctor if a generic option is available.

-You might be surprised to learn that there can be big price variations from pharmacy to pharmacy, even with prescription drugs like generics.
+You might be surprised to learn that there can be huge price variations from pharmacy to pharmacy, on both prescription drugs and the generics.

 However, this doesn’t mean you must spend a lot of money to get the medication you need.